ycrc/ycrc.github.io/docs/index.md

 - code troubleshooting
 - miniconda environment creations

-If a Research Support Team Member considers the issue to require longer than the alloted 15 minutes, then you may be requested to create a ticket describing the issue by emailing [research.computing@yale.edu](mailto:research.computing@yale.edu).
+If a Research Support Team Member considers the issue to require longer than the allotted 15 minutes, then you may be requested to create a ticket describing the issue by emailing [research.computing@yale.edu](mailto:research.computing@yale.edu).
 At which point, you will be assigned the appropriate team member to address your issue and receive a response within 24 hours.